daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 }
 ```

-We define Parameters as values that the component needs to execute, but that are not Inputs from other Components.
+We define Parameters as values that the component needs to execute, but that are not Inputs from other {term}`Component`s.
 For example, Parameters could be constant values or application related input files.
 For this paraboloid example, we use the `Parameters` tab to define some default component input and output values, which are used to initialise the component in the setup function.
 For a more comprehensive use of Parameters see the example [Chaining component analyses](./Chaining%20component%20analyses.md).

 ### Inputs and Outputs

 Open the component to edit it and add the following JSON objects into the text boxes in the `Inputs` and `Outputs` tabs.
-By defining the paraboloid function inputs and outputs as Component Inputs and Outputs respectively, we can expose these values to other Run components, such as drivers.
+By defining the paraboloid function inputs and outputs as {term}`Component` Inputs and Outputs respectively, we can expose these values to other {term}`Run` components, such as drivers.
 We will explore this in the next tutorial [Simple optimisation problem](./Simple%20optimisation%20problem.md).

 Input Handles: